polinavasilec/rsschool-cv/cv.md

 };
 ```

-### *English:* Lived in Ireland, where she received a good base and practical communication skills from native speakers.
+### *English:* I have Lived in Ireland for 8 years, where I am received a good base and practical communication skills from native speakers.